gravitational/workshop/k8sprod.md

 hello, world!
 ```

-Kubernetes and docker have a system of plugins to make sure logs sent to stdout and stderr will get
+Kubernetes and Docker have a system of plugins to make sure logs sent to stdout and stderr will get
 collected, forwarded and rotated.

-**NOTE:** This is one of the patterns of [12 factor app](https://12factor.net/logs) and Kubernetes supports it out of the box!
+**NOTE:** This is one of the patterns of [The Twelve Factor App](https://12factor.net/logs) and Kubernetes supports it out of the box!

 ### Production Pattern: Immutable containers

 Every time you write something to container's filesystem, it activates [copy on write strategy](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/#container-and-layers).

-New storage layer is created using storage driver (devicemapper, overlayfs or others).
+New storage layer is created using a storage driver (devicemapper, overlayfs or others).
 In case of active usage,
 it can put a lot of load on storage drivers, especially in case of Devicemapper or BTRFS.

-Make sure your containers write data only to volumes, you can use `tmpfs` for small (as tmpfs stores everything in memory) temporary files:
+Make sure your containers write data only to volumes.
+You can use `tmpfs` for small (as tmpfs stores everything in memory) temporary files:

 ```yaml
 apiVersion: v1